MetaServer > Help > Validate > Validate CSV

 For each of these fields, you need to add the appropriate column.

 First, you set a name for each column’s header.
-Each column can then be defined as a Text, Number or Date field with all the usual format checks.
+Each column can then be defined as a Text, Number, Database or Date field with all the usual format checks.

 For more detailed instructions on how to set up a Date And Time validation field, please refer to the Validate Date and Time help page.